 Your jaw may be rebuilt using bone from another part of your body (the donor site).
 The bone may be taken from your fibula, which is the smaller of the 2 bones in your lower leg.
 An artery, vein, and soft tissue will also be removed with the bone.
-This is called a fibula free flap (see Figures 1).
+This is called a fibula free flap (see Figure 1).

 You may also need a skin graft to cover your donor site.
 A skin graft is made by taking the top layer of skin from one part of your body and moving it to the surgical site that needs to be covered.
 If a skin graft is needed, it will be removed from another area, usually the buttock or thigh.
 Your plastic surgeon will talk with you about the plan for your surgery.

 You’ll meet with your head and neck surgeon, your plastic surgeon, and your dentist.
 They’ll make sure it’s safe for you to have surgery.
 They’ll also take computed tomography (CT) scan(s) and x-rays to assess the amount of tumor in your jaw.
 These will be used to make a model of your new jaw before surgery.

 You may also have:

 - Photographs taken of your face that will be used during the reconstruction.